vthriller/malo/README.md

-# net viel
+# Malo

-net viel [nɛt fiːl] ([Swabian](https://en.wikipedia.org/wiki/Swabian_German) for "not much") allows searching through an e-mail archive indexed with [`notmuch`](https://notmuchmail.org/) from a browser.
+Malo (or мало, which means "a little", "a few", "a bit", "some" in a number of slavic languages) allows searching through an e-mail archive indexed with [`notmuch`](https://notmuchmail.org/) from a browser.

-The original idea (of which it falls way short) was to search e-mails in a local Maildir with the convenience of a GMail-like interface.
+Malo started as a fork of [net viel](https://github.com/DavidMStraub/netviel).

+Malo is a work in progress.

 ## Installation

+Malo is not currently present in PyPI, so you'll need to clone this repository first.

 ```
-python3 -m pip install netviel --user
+python3 -m pip install . --user
 ```

 ## Requirements